oliverturner/ajax-tutorial/README.md

 ![Screenshot](public/assets/images/codebar.oliverturner.cloud_.png?raw=true "Meteoropolis")

-Meteoropolis is a small application that tells you the current weather for a city from OpenWeatherMap and displays relevant images from Unsplash.
+Meteoropolis is a small application that tells you the current weather for a city from OpenWeatherMap and displays images relevant to that weather (sadly not always the location!) from Unsplash.

 A slideshow giving a overview can be seen here http://slides.com/oliverturner/api-tutorial